Alamo in Contra Costa County, California — The American West (Pacific Coastal)

 Erected 1978 by E Clampus Vitus, Joaquin Murrieta Chapter No. 13.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Site of the J.M.
-Jones House (about 500 feet away, measured in a direct line); Original Alamo School Bell (approx. 1.2 miles away); Alamo Cemetery (approx. 1.4 miles away); Captain Pedro Fages Trail (approx. 1.4 miles away); San Ramon Union High School (approx. 2.3 miles away); Close Family Property Veterans Memorial Building (approx. 2.7 miles away); San Ramon Branch Line (approx. 2.7 miles away).
+Jones House (about 500 feet away, measured in a direct line); Original Alamo School Bell (approx. 1.2 miles away); Alamo Cemetery (approx. 1.4 miles away); Captain Pedro Fages Trail San Ramon Union High School (approx. 2.3 miles away); Close Family Property (approx. 2.6 miles away); Veterans Memorial Building (approx. 2.7 miles away); San Ramon Branch Line (approx. 2.7 miles away).
 Touch for a list and map of all markers in Alamo.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 7, 2016, by Barry Swackhamer of San Jose, California.
-This page has been viewed 204 times since then.
-Photos: 1, 2. submitted on April 7, 2016, by Barry Swackhamer of San Jose, California.
+It was originally submitted on April 7, 2016, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 249 times since then and 22 times this year.
+Photos: 1, 2. submitted on April 7, 2016, by Barry Swackhamer of Brentwood, California.